Gignite/the-cure/README.md

 ### Gignite are hiring!

-If you like working on open source projects like this as well as building Gignite with us then get in touch!
+If you like working on open source projects like this as well as the opportunity to build Gignite with us then get in touch!

 [http://gun.io/careers/959/php-developer](http://gun.io/careers/959/php-developerb)